calgagi/competitive_programming/comp/README.md

 Union find
 ---
 Used to perform operations on a disjoint-set data structure.
-Can find which set an element is in and unite elements in O(log(n)) time.
+Find and Unite time: O(log(n)).
 ~~~c++
 class UnionFind {
 public: